Postal Service Mail Carriers sort mail for delivery. Deliver mail on established route by vehicle or on foot.

 |This career is perfect for people who love to work both indoors and outdoors.|

 |It is easy to get into this career.
 Some previous work-related skill, knowledge, or experience is required for this career.|

 |Not suitable for people who likes to work with designs|

 |Long working hours (More than 40 hours per week)|

 60% of Postal Service Mail Carriers said they were satisfied with their job and 63% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Postal Service Mail Carriers job description, Postal Service Mail Carriers salary, Postal Service Mail Carriers information, what is the job of a Postal Service Mail Carrier like, pros and cons about Postal Service Mail Carriers, colleges and universities for Postal Service Mail Carriers, is Postal Service Mail Carriers the right career for me, Easy careers to get into, careers in Office and Administration
+Postal Service Mail Carriers job description, Postal Service Mail Carriers salary, Postal Service Mail Carriers information, what is the job of a Postal Service Mail Carrier like, pros and cons about Postal Service Mail Carriers, colleges and universities for Postal Service Mail Carriers, is Postal Service Mail Carriers the right career for me, careers in Office and Administration